 The quicker you understand which marketing solutions actually provide value for you and your team, are easy to use and extract insights from, and allow you to activate data in different capacities across channels, the sooner you can eliminate the weak links in your martech stack — solutions that serves little or no purpose or are simply redundant — and turn your attention to the platforms that actually “work.”

-As the CMO survey’s authors noted, “Executives in other functions want to be assured that marketing is minimizing waste and staying at the frontier of effectiveness, efficiency, and agility.”
+As the CMO Survey noted, “Executives in other functions want to be assured that marketing is minimizing waste and staying at the frontier of effectiveness, efficiency, and agility.”

-If you recognize your current technology isn’t accelerating your programs’ goals overall because each one is narrowly focused on specific stages of the customer lifecycle like brand awareness (important, but far from telling the whole story of your marketing), it’s time for a change.
+If you recognize your current tech isn’t accelerating your programs’ goals because each one is narrowly focused on specific stages of the customer lifecycle like brand awareness (important, but far from telling the whole story of your marketing), it’s time for a change.